Nissan Is 5th Automaker to Settle Takata Airbag Suit. You Could Get $500

 - 1.7 million Mazda vehicles: $75,805,050

-Ford, Honda and Nissan are also named in the suit, but they have not yet settled.
+Ford and Honda were also named in the suit, but they have yet to announce settlements.

 USA Today reports that those who have been injured by the exploding airbags are eligible for compensation under a separate fund.